tveigel/promptgen_gui/README.md

 4.  **Generate & Copy:** Click the "Copy Selected to Clipboard" button.
 5.  **Paste:** Paste the result into your favorite LLM chat interface.

-## For Developers

-The `assets/resize.py` script is a small utility for resizing the checkbox icons.
-It is not needed for the application to run.

 ## License